Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

     </tr>
     <tr>
 	<td><strong>Carbon Counterfactual (CC) </strong></td>
 	<td>Carbon difference between an initial and modified carbon intensity.
-This is used to quantify carbon savings from implementation of Green Software Engineering methods.
-Using this, we can compare this carbon against a counterfactual by applying the SCI methodology against the prior action.
-This tracks are if the suggested green runtime was accepted by the user or not and the carbon reduction for each of these.
-This way we can get a singular statement of, "Over X predictions made, users on average reduced their carbon footprint by Z % </td>
+This is an optional parameter used to quantify carbon savings from implementation of Green Software Engineering methods.
+This allows comparison of a prior action against another (against a counterfactual) by applying the SCI methodology to both.
+This faciliates a singular statement of, "Over X predictions made, users on average reduced their carbon footprint by Z % </td>
     </tr>
   </tbody>
 </table>